 Tutorial- DIY 360 Product Photography with Shutter Stream 360 Software

-Let’s face it, 360 product photography equipment is expensive.
-Automated 360 photography turntables can save businesses a lot of time and money when shooting but it’s often hard to justify to the initial upfront expense.
+Let’s face it, 360 product photography equipment can be expensive.
+Automated 360 photography turntables can save businesses a lot of time and money when shooting but it’s often hard for a small operation to justify to the initial upfront expense.
 For this reason alone, many online retailers shy away from 360 product photography.